Composers’ Fund Guidance and FAQs

 - Composers with a strong track record in their field who are at a point in their development where access to funding could help move forward their career.

 - Composers who are already making a significant cultural contribution in the UK and have the potential for greater impact in the UK and overseas.

 - Composers writing primarily for live performance.

 - Composers must be based in the UK and must be members of PRS for Music* or in a position to join.

-- Composers who are able to demonstrate critical acclaim and who have tangible potential to reach significant acclaim / high profile in contemporary music**
+- Composers who are able to demonstrate critical acclaim and who have tangible potential to achieve significant profile**

 *Please note composers who are members of another performing rights society e.g. ASCAP, SACEM are not eligible.

 When assessing applications to this fund, we will be considering the impact of the proposed activity on the development of the composer’s music and profile, and the track record and quality of the applicant composer.

 - Applicants should focus on demonstrating how the proposed funding will support the long-term development of their career and their music.

 - In every case, decision panels will consider the potential of the activity proposed in making a significant impact on the composer in question.

 The Composers’ Fund is aimed at established composers who can already demonstrate their impact in their field in either the UK or overseas.
-If you are a composer who is not at this level we would recommend you apply to our Open funding schemes or our Composer Bursary scheme.
+If you are a composer who is not at this level we would recommend you apply to our Open funding schemes.

 WHEN CAN I APPLY?

 If you have received funding from the Composers’ Fund you cannot apply directly to The Open Fund for Music Creators or Women Make Music.
 This is because we have increased our grant offer for the Composers’ Fund to reflect that the fund is for a significant development opportunity.